ctheissen/nirspec_fmp/README.md

 The algorithm follows Rojo & Harrington (2006) to remove fringe patterns from flat files, but it does not smooth over the adjacent data points.
 This may cause a problem when observed spectra are close to the edge of the order.
 The example and sample outputs are upder the example folder.

 ## Wavelength Calibration using Telluric Standard Spectra:
 The algorithm follows Blake at el.
-(2010) to cross-correlate the ESO atmospheric model and an observed telluric spectrum, fit the residuals, and iterate the process until the standard deviation of the residual reaches a mininum.
-The example and sample outputs are upder the example folder.
+(2010) to cross-correlate the ESO atmospheric model and an observed telluric spectrum, fit the residual, and iterate the process until the standard deviation of the residual reaches a mininum.
+The example and sample outputs are upder the "examples" folder.

 <!---*## Forward Modeling Science Spectra:--->